thelfer/mfem-mgis/docs/source/user_guide/mesh.rst

 .. code-block::

-  press p > for Generate a partitioning press 1 > Choose the partitioning method press 128 > choose the number of MPI processes
+  press p > to generate a partitioning press 1 > choose the partitioning method press 128 > choose the number of MPI processes

 Save mesh in parallel format:

 .. code-block::

-  press T > choose to save in parallel format press output-mesh. > prefix name for output files press 6 > number of digit
+  press T > choose to save in parallel format press output-mesh. > prefix name for output files press 6 > number of digits

 Load your mesh with MFEM-MGIS